francesco-losciale/haskell-state-monad/Monad.md

 ## Problem

-Compose two pure functions so that, on the result of each of them, an additional action or effect is executed.
+Compose two pure functions so that an additional action or effect is executed at the same time.

 Given the functions `f` and `g`, we can't use the usual `f . g` composition.
 The type of the output of `f` should match the type of the input of `g`.